What Moves the Dead (Sworn Soldier #1) (Hardcover)

-T. KINGFISHER (she/her) writes fantasy, horror, and occasional oddities, including The Twisted Ones and Swordheart.
+T. KINGFISHER (she/her) writes fantasy, horror, and occasional oddities, including Nettle & Bone, What Moves the Dead, and A House with Good Bones.
 Under a pen name, she also writes bestselling children's books.
 She lives in North Carolina with her husband, dogs, and chickens who may or may not be possessed.

 “A grotesque romp!
 It takes up residence beneath your skin and refuses to leave." – Caitlin Starling, USA Today bestselling author of The Death of Jane Lawrence

 "Thoroughly creepy and utterly enjoyable." -- Publishers Weekly